global-asp/asp-source/en/0170_hyena-and-raven.md

 He jumped onto the fatty meat
 thinking that as he ate, the fatty meat would hold him.
-But as he tried to hold and eat the ‘meat', all he felt was moist cloud!
+But as he tried to hold and eat the 'meat', all he felt was moist cloud!

 ##
 By now he was falling fast.
-“Help, help!” he shouted.
+"Help, help!" he shouted.
 But no one could hear him.
 Raven was lost in the clouds.